How Much Does Carpet Repair Cost in 2026?

 How Long Does Carpet Repair Take?

-- One to two hours: Small patches or seam repairs
+- One to two hours: small patches or seam repairs

-- Half day: Re-stretching or multiple localized repairs
+- Half day: re-stretching or multiple localized repairs

-Carpet Repair Costs by Region and State
+Carpet Repair Cost by Region

 - South: $120 to $900